 Lord Rama was very impressed with Ravana’s knowledge and wisdom—which is why after defeating him, he praised Ravana and deputed his brother Lakshmana to seek the blessings of the dying Ravana.

-Lord Rama asked his brother Lakshman to go to him and learn something about the world, which no other person except for such a learned Brahmin like Raavan could ever teach him.
+In Lanka Kanda, Lord Rama asked his brother Lakshman to go to him and learn something about the world, which no other person except for such a learned Brahmin like Raavan could ever teach him.

-Lakshman obeyed his brother’s order and stood near dying Raavan’s head.
+Lakshman obeyed his brother’s order and stood near dying Ravana’s head.
 But Raavan did not say anything, and Lakshman returned to Rama.
 Rama then told Lakshman that whenever one wants to learn something from a person, you should never stand near his head but his feet.

-1. The first thing Raavan told Lakshman was that one should complete any auspicious work as soon as possible and keep delaying the inauspicious work as much as possible.
+• The first thing Raavan told Lakshman was that one should complete any auspicious work as soon as possible and keep delaying the inauspicious work as much as possible.
 He supported this teaching by saying, “शुभस्य शीघ्रम्” (Shubhasya Shighram).
 He told Lakshman that he could not recognize Rama and therefore delayed arrival at the shelter.
 Hence this is his condition.

-2. The second thing he taught Lakshman was never to underestimate one’s enemy.
-He said that he made the mistake of understanding the monkeys and bears as lesser or incompetent and lost the battle against them.
+• The second thing he taught Lakshman was never to underestimate one’s enemy.
+Ravana said that he made the mistake of understanding the monkeys and bears as lesser or incompetent and lost the battle against them.
 When he asked Lord Brahma to make him immortal, he said no one except for monkeys and humans could kill him.
 This is because he believed that both these living beings could not kill him.

-3. The third and final thing Ravana told Lakshman is that one should not reveal one’s life secret to anyone in the world.
+• The third and final thing Ravana told Lakshman is that one should not reveal one’s life secret to anyone in the world.
 Here also, Raavan made a mistake as Vibhishana knew the secret of his death.
 Ravana knew this was his biggest mistake in life.

 So whether we see him as a villain or an intellectual personality, he remains a powerful figure in Hinduism.